-Fast forward a couple years later, my daughter continued having allergic reactions once she began eating regular foods.
-Doctors didn’t know what was causing it, since her symptoms were inconsistent.
-One occurrence was when my daughter was eating peanuts from a can, her hand turned red, and shortly after her stomach was hurting.
-We gave her oral benadryl, hydrocortisone and medicine for her stomach.
+Fast forward a couple of years later, my daughter continued having allergic reactions once she began eating regular foods.
+Doctors didn’t know what was causing it since her symptoms were inconsistent.
+One occurrence was when my daughter was eating peanuts from a can; her hand turned red, and shortly after, her stomach was hurting.
+We gave her oral Benadryl, hydrocortisone, and medicine for her stomach.

 Due to this occurring too many times without a pattern, we didn’t really think anything of it.
-The second occurrence was in the morning my daughter’s face was completely swollen.
-That was when my husband realized he had not given her peanut butter in two weeks, during those two weeks her reactions were mild.
-We got her to the doctors and they gave her steroids and a bunch of other medicines.
-The doctor’s were very surprised to see what she looked like.
+The second occurrence was in the morning; my daughter’s face was completely swollen.
+That was when my husband realized he had not given her peanut butter in two weeks; during those two weeks, her reactions were mild.
+We got her to the doctors, and they gave her steroids and a bunch of other medicines.
+The doctors were very surprised to see what she looked like.
 The doctor was very optimist told us exactly what steps to take and told us which doctors to take her to for further evaluations and tests.
-After the extensive allergy blood tests and skin test, they found out she was allergic to eggs, milk, peanuts, tree nuts, shellfish, dogs, cats and other environmental allergies.
+After the extensive allergy blood tests and skin tests, they found out she was allergic to eggs, milk, peanuts, tree nuts, shellfish, dogs, cats, and other environmental allergies.
 She has to take Zyrtec a day and uses a nebulizer.

 Isabella will be 9 years old next month.
-Two years ago, she began the food challenges starting with the less severe food allergens.
-She has outgrown peanuts, tree nuts, eggs, and shellfish but she is still allergic to milk.
+Two years ago, she began the food challenges starting with less severe food allergens.
+She has outgrown peanuts, tree nuts, eggs, and shellfish, but she is still allergic to milk.